BredaUniversityGames/xs/docs/index.md

 // The entry point (main) is the Game class class Game {
     static config() {
-        // Config gets called before the engine is initialilzed
+        // Config gets called before the engine is initialized

         // Configure the window in xs
         Data.setNumber("Width", 640, Data.system)